Contents of this chapter:

 returns the effective voltage in a given frequency range (normalised to 1 Volt for 100% SINE WAVE at the ADC's input).

-access to waterfall settings and -variables.
-Most affect the spectrum graph too, but the name remains...
+Procedures and functions to access to waterfall settings and -variables.
+Some affect the spectrum graph too, thus the prefix "water." may be a bit confusing.

 - special functions for the conditional actions ("events")